 8. Use the lug wrench to finish tightening the lug nuts.
 Make sure they are tight enough so that the spare tire does not come loose while driving.

 9. Put all your tools back in your trunk and drive to a service station.
 Get the spare tire repaired or replaced as soon as possible.

 Learning to fix a flat tire isn’t as cool as some of the other skills but it’s definitely a life ability everyone should have.

 14. Learn basic CPR

-One skill that everyone should know is CPR.
+Of all the skills on this list, one that everyone should know is CPR..
 It is a life-saving technique that is used to pump oxygenated blood to the brain in the event of a cardiac arrest.
 While it is always best to have trained medical professionals administer CPR, there are times when they are not available.